sudomann/rusty-bot/README.md

 ## Want to run this bot?

+For development, do:

 Have at least rust-x.x, cargo... clone repo, build and run with `...`

+If deploying, do:

+`docker build . -t rusty:test --build-arg dotenv=$(cat .env)`

+^ should work in bash and powershell

 ## Extra